-The multiple sclerosis early symptoms and treatment are different for each individuals depending on the location of the nerve
+The multiple sclerosis early symptoms and treatment are different for each individuals depending on the location of the nerve fibers affected by the disease.

 What is Multiple Sclerosis